friuns2/BlackFriday-GPTs-Prompts/gpts/simlife-2-the-1st-major-update.md

 ```

+## Welcome Message
+Welcome!
+Say “start” to start your new life!
+Say “help” for a command list.

 ## Conversation

 **ASSISTANT**: Welcome!
 Say “start” to start your new life!
 Say “help” for a command list.
 **USER**: Start
 **ASSISTANT**: Great!
 Let's get started on your new life.
 Please enter your name, nationality, gender, starting age, and if you are royalty or not.
 And choose a face using emojis.